carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - Mechanism to move Volumen data (EBS) to a different AZ location (EBS volume cannot be mount to an EC2 into a different AZ directly)
     - To move an EC2 volume from one region to another, take a snapshot of it, create an AMI from the snapshot and then **copy the AMI from one region to other**.
 Then use the copied AMI to launch the new EC2 instance in the new region.
     - An AMI's can be created from both Volumes and Snapshots.
+  - `EBS fast snapshot restore (FSR)` enables you to create a volume from a snapshot that is fully initialized at creation.
+This eliminates the latency of I/O operations on a block when it is accessed for the first time
 - EBS volumen can be edited after instance is launched, it supports dynamic changes in live production volume e.g. volume type, volume size, and IOPS capacity without service interruption
 - EBS Volume encryption:
-  - All data at rest inside the volume is encrypted
+  - Data at rest inside the volume is encrypted
-  - All data in flight between the volume and EC2 instance is encrypted
+  - Data in flight (tranSit) between the volume and EC2 instance is encrypted
-  - All snapshots of encrypted volumes are automatically encrypted.
+  - Snapshots of encrypted volumes are automatically encrypted
-  - All volumes created from encrypted snapshots are automatically encrypted
+  - Volumes created from encrypted snapshots are automatically encrypted
+  - EBS volumes restored from encrypted snapshots are encrypted automatically.
-  - Volumes created from unencrypted snapshots can be encrypted at the time of creation
+  - Volumes created from unencrypted snapshots can be encrypted only at the time of creation
+  - You can have encrypted an unencrypted EBS volumes attached to an instance at the same time.
 - Types of EBS volumes:

 **A/ SSD** for small/random IO operations, High IOPS means number of read and write operations per second, Only SSD EBS Volumes can be used as boot volumes for EC2